 \xhdr{Mapping signals to externalities} Our analysis relies on user activity and signals derived from user-generated content to analyze online toxic communities.
-Our main result suggests that community-level interventions may involve a trade-off: less activity at the expense of a possibly more radical community elsewhere.
+Our main result suggests that community-level interventions may involve a trade-off: less activity at the expense of a more radical community elsewhere.
 Yet, the relationship between these activity- and content-related signals from toxic online communities and their real-world harms is still fuzzy.
-If one were to mitigate the harm caused by these users, it is unclear, for instance, whether a reduction of 50\% in posting activity where each user is 10\% more ``toxic'' is a worthwhile trade-off.
-While such a fine-grained assessment of the consequences of a moderation intervention is out of scope of this paper, further study of causal links between toxicity, user activity, and real-world harm is an important research direction to improve the quality of moderation decisions.
+It is unclear, for instance, whether a reduction of 50\% in posting activity where each user is 10\% more ``toxic'' is desirable or not.
+While such a fine-grained assessment of the consequences of a moderation intervention is out of the scope of this paper, further study of the causal links between toxicity, user activity, and real-world harm is an important research direction to improve the quality of moderation decisions.